rapidsai/cugraph/docs/cugraph/source/basics/cugraph_cascading.md

 BLUF: cuGraph does not support method cascading

 [Method Cascading](https://en.wikipedia.org/wiki/Method_cascading) is a popular, and useful, functional programing concept and is a great way to make code more readable.
 Pythom supports method cascading ... _for the most part_.
-There are a number of built-in classes that do not.
+There are a number of Python built-in classes that do not support cascading.

 An example, from cuDF, is a sequencs of method calls for  loading data and then finding the largest values from a subset of the data (yes there are other ways this could be done):